ministryofjustice/moj-design-system/app/views/get-started/deploying-your-prototype/README.md

 1. go to the homepage for [moj-design](https://dashboard.heroku.com/teams/moj-design/apps) in Heroku
 2. click 'new' in the top right corner of the screen and select 'Create new pipeline'
-3. name the pipeline `{organisation-abbreviation}-{service-name}`
+3. name the pipeline `{organisation-abbreviation}-{service-name}-prototype`
 4. leave the pipeline owner set to `moj-design`
 5. in the connect to GitHub section select `ministryofjustice` and type the name of your repo which is normally `{service-name}-prototype` and click search
-6. find the correct GitHub repo and click 'connect'
+6. find the correct GitHub repo and click 'Connect'
-7. click 'create pipeline'
+7. click 'Create pipeline'

 If everything has worked you should be taken to the pipeline view.
 You then need to create an app to deploy your prototype to.